 Judge Robert Pirraglia is a retired judge for the Rhode Island District Court.
 He earned his B.A. from Providence College and his J.D. from George Washington University Law School.
 He was appointed to chair a National Committee to Defend the Judiciary from Unfair Attacks by the chair of the Judicial Division of the ABA.
 He is a member of the Rhode Island and American Bar Associations.
 Judge Pirraglia has written articles on the role of the judge and court and media relations for the American Judicature Society, National Judicial College, the ABA Judicial Division Newsletter and for local Rhode Island newspapers.
 He has planned and implemented three Presidential Showcase programs at ABA Annual Meetings dealing with the relationship between the courts, the community and the media.
 Judge Pirraglia has been teaching throughout the United States for 10 years subjects including “The Role of the Judge,” court/media relations, judicial outreach, evidence, criminal procedure, and judicial independence.
 He has taught for the ABA, the AJA, the National Center for State Courts, and for twenty state judiciaries.
 Judge Pirraglia also hosts a weekly cable television program called “The Judges’ Roundtable.”
 He has been chosen as the NHTSA Judicial Fellow with the task of providing educational programs and materials to judges who handle traffic related cases.
 Judge Pirraglia is an NJC alumnus and joined the faculty in 1992.
 Judge Pirraglia serves as a member of the ABA House of Delegates, the Association’s policy making body, representing The Judicial Division’s Specialized Court Judges.

-Chelsea Woodall is the Senior Multimedia Designer for the Institute for Court Management (ICM).
-She designs all of ICM’s online courses and creates other rich media applications that extend and enhance course development and delivery.
-She joined ICM in 2008 having previously worked as a Multimedia Producer at the Daily Press and the Virginia Gazette.
+Chelsea Woodall is the Director of Creating Learning Services at the National Center for State Courts (NCSC).
+She designs all of the Institute for Court Management’s online courses and creates other rich media applications that extend and enhance course development and delivery.
+She joined NCSC in 2008 having previously worked as a Multimedia Producer at the Daily Press and the Virginia Gazette.
 She holds a B.A. in English Literature from the College of William & Mary.

 Katheryn Yetter, Esq.